Abhijith-R/APIC-Config-Visualizer/README.md

 * Make sure all the dependencies are satisfied as mentioned in reuirements.txt
 * Open controller.py file and make necessary changes as mentioned in the comments
 * Import the virtual env(apic_python) into your development environment or you can setup your own with the necessary libraries
-* After necessary changes are made to the code as specified in the comments, execute/run controller.py file on the editor or on the terminal and click on the URL (http://0.0.0.0:5001)
+* After necessary changes are made to the code as specified in the comments, execute/run main.py file on the editor or on the terminal and click on the URL (http://0.0.0.0:5001)
+* If running on terminal use the below commands export FLASK_APP=main.py flask run

 #### API Reference/Documentation: